azmlzadmin/ALZ-PowerShell-Module/POWERSHELL-GALLERY-PUBLISHING.md

   Latest Version: 0.1.0
   Total Versions: 1
   Download Count: 25
-What if: Performing the operation "Publish to PSGallery" on target "AzureMigrate.ALZ".
+What if: Performing the operation "Publish to PSGallery" on target "AMA.ALZ".
 Publishing module to PSGallery...
-Path: C:\Path\To\Module\AzureMigrate.ALZ.psd1
+Path: C:\Path\To\Module\AMA.ALZ.psd1
 Repository: PSGallery
 NuGetApiKey: [PROTECTED]
 ```